Arkhangelsk Military District: Second World War

 In July 1940 in Vologda the 29th Reserve Brigade was expanded into the 111th Rifle Division.

 Sometime before the beginning of War on the Eastern Front, the Murmansk Oblast was transferred to the control of the Leningrad Military District along with the local air defences, air forces, and coastal defences.
 Personnel reports for 1 June 1941 report the district overseeing around 35,515 personnel.

 On mobilisation the district formed the headquarters of the 28th Army.
 This army would go on to serve on the front but was completely destroyed trying to relieve the Smolensk Pocket.

 The district was also due to form a Front however this order was cancelled at an unknown date.

-In October 1941, in accordance with a directive issued by the STAVKA, a new Headquarters, 39th Army was setup in Arkhangelsk from personnel of the district.
+In October 1941, in accordance with a directive issued by the STAVKA, a new Headquarters, 39th Army was set up in Arkhangelsk from personnel of the district.
 By February 1942 however this army was completely destroyed in the Kalinin Front.

 Disbandment

-On 15 December1944 as part of a reorganisation of the military districts, the Arkhangelsk Military District was disbanded and subsequently reformed as the White Sea (Belomorsky) Military District.
+On 15 December 1944 as part of a reorganisation of the military districts, the Arkhangelsk Military District was disbanded and subsequently reformed as the White Sea (Belomorsky) Military District.
 The district was reorganised following end of the "Arctic Front" or Second Soviet-Finnish War, and now included the Arkhangelsk Oblast, Komi Autonomous Soviet Socialist Republic, and Vologda Oblast.
 Throughout the war the district had been in charge with training reserves, guarding the White Sea coast, and ensuring the safety of the Arctic convoys travelling to Arkhangelsk, in addition to dispatching those supplies.
 However, following the end of the above-mentioned war, the need for two separate districts was removed.
 So, eventually, the White Sea District also absorbed the Murmansk Oblast and Karelo-Finnish Soviet Socialist Republic into its area of control.